AGRINFO AGRINFO logo

 What is changing and why?

-The Commission aims to safeguard consumer health by minimising exposure to BPA and raising safety standards in the production of food contact materials.
+The European Commission aims to safeguard consumer health by minimising exposure to BPA and raising safety standards in the production of food contact materials.

 Actions